JMCCROWELL/designing-dungeons/docs/chapter2.md

 ## How do game designers go about prepping *their* dungeons?
 {: .no_toc }

-Here are three great articles from award-winning designers about how they go about this process:
+Here are four great articles from award-winning designers about how they go about this process:

 * [My Process](https://maziriansgarden.blogspot.com/2022/10/my-process.html) by Ben L. of Mazirian's Garden
 * [So You Want to Build a Dungeon](https://alldeadgenerations.blogspot.com/2021/03/so-you-want-to-build-dungeon.html) by Gus L. of All Dead Generations
 * [How I Write Adventures](https://goblinpunch.blogspot.com/2017/01/how-i-write-adventure.html) by Arnold K. of Goblinpunch
+* [Cairn 2E Dungeon Procedures](https://cairnrpg.com/second-edition/wardens-guide/dungeon-seeds/) by Yochai Gal of Cairn

 ## Going for a more old-school approach (aka doing the alternate activity)?
 {: .no_toc }